Siymiel/modern-dev-process-setup-using-vite/process.md

 # Modern Development Process

-In the past, we used ***create-react-app*** to develop our React applications, but things have changed, and we are now using **Vite** to set up our development environment.
+In the past, we used `create-react-app` to develop our React applications, but things have changed, and we are now using **Vite** to set up our development environment.

-### Why *create-react-app* is Not Ideal
+### Why create-react-app is Not Ideal

 While **create-react-app** has served developers well in the past, it comes with some limitations:

-1. **Build Performance**: The build times in *create-react-app* can be slower, especially as applications grow.
-Vite leverages native ES modules, leading to faster build and refresh times.
+1. **Build Performance**: The build times in create-react-app can be slower, especially as applications grow. `Vite` leverages native ES modules, leading to faster build and refresh times.

-2. **Configuration Flexibility**: *create-react-app* abstracts many configurations, which can make it harder to customize the setup for specific needs.
-Vite provides a more flexible configuration, allowing developers to fine-tune their development environment.
+2. **Configuration Flexibility**: create-react-app abstracts many configurations, which can make it harder to customize the setup for specific needs. `Vite` provides a more flexible configuration, allowing developers to fine-tune their development environment.

-3. **Development Server**: The development server in *create-react-app* can be less efficient.
-Vite offers hot module replacement (HMR) that is faster and more reliable, enhancing the developer experience.
+3. **Development Server**: The development server in create-react-app can be less efficient. `Vite` offers hot *module replacement* (HMR) that is faster and more reliable, enhancing the developer experience.

-4. **Outdated Dependencies**: As time passes, *create-react-app*'s underlying tooling may lag behind newer technologies, whereas Vite is designed to stay up-to-date with the latest developments in the JavaScript ecosystem.
+4. **Outdated Dependencies**: As time passes, create-react-app's underlying tooling may lag behind newer technologies, whereas `Vite` is designed to stay up-to-date with the latest developments in the `JavaScript` ecosystem.

 ### Vite